 Leyland cypress is mostly planted as a privacy screen but could be used as a evergreen focal point.
 Some people choose to limb up the branches to make the trunk more visible.
 They aren’t as highly recommended as Arborvitae due to occaissional ailments.
-Frequently they are planted too close together into poorly drained soil which can cause cankers and eventual dieback of branches.
+Frequently Leylands are planted too close together into poorly drained soil which can cause cankers and eventual dieback of branches.

-Last week I took 5 cuttings from several different Leyland cypresses.
-Leyland cypresses don't produce viable seeds which means that cuttings are the most reliable method of propagation.
+Last week I took 5 cuttings from several different Leyland cypresses shrubs.
+Leyland cypress does not produce viable seeds which means that cuttings are best method of propagation.
 I gathered 6-8 inch long semi-ripe stem-tip cuttings from branches that were mostly upright.
-Some evergreens take on the characteristics of the direction they are pointing so upright cuttings are important for an upright speciman.
+Keep in mind some evergreens take on the characteristics of the direction they are pointing so upright cuttings are important for an upright speciman.

 After I collected the Leyland cypress cuttings I stripped the lower 3-4 inches of all leaves.
 This area will be underneath the rooting medium (in this case sand).
 I made a small half inch cut into the bottom of each cutting to help them take up water.

 Then I put the cuttings into a nice pot and watered.
 Hopefully in 6-8 weeks I’ll see some signs of rooting and I’ll transplant them into pots with potting soil.
 All that is left to make them presentable for the Christmas season is to add a merry red ribbon around the pot!
 (I didn’t actually do that!)